ocnguye/Projects/CONTRIBUTING.md

 2. `cd frontend`

-3. `npm install` the required dependencies.
+3. `pnpm install` the required dependencies.

 4. `npm run dev` to launch the development server.